Orangevale Brain Injury Lawyer

 - The patient speaks in full sentences and is oriented to the situation

 - The patient withdraws from pain

 A healthy person will have a Glasgow Coma Scale (GCS) score of 15.
 A score of 13 or 14 is consistent with a mild brain injury.
 A score of 9 to 12 is indicative of a moderate head injury.
 A patient with a score of 8 or less indicates a severe head injury.

 Watch the following video for more on how traumatic brain injuries are treated with new treatments and technology.Negligence Can Lead to Head Injuries

-Those who suffer a severe head injury due to intentional actions, reckless conduct, or negligent behavior should not have to deal with the consequences alone.
+Those who suffer a severe head injury due to intentional actions, reckless conduct, or negligent behavior should not deal with the consequences alone.
 Patients and their families have a legal right to seek compensation to help pay for the impacts of such a serious event.
-Regardless of whether it was a workplace oversight, construction mishap, or multi-car collision, the results can limit someone's ability to care for their family.
+Whether it was a workplace oversight, construction mishap, or multi-car collision, the results can limit someone's ability to care for their family.
 An experienced Orangevale brain injury lawyer can: